This blog post is all about a guide to visiting Batu Caves and includes everything you need to know if it’s your first time visiting.

 - The Best Kuala Lumpur Hostel: Mingle Hostel Review

-- 9 of the Best Instagram Spots in Kuala Lumpur, Malaysia
+- 9 Instagram Spots in Kuala Lumpur, Malaysia

 By Orlagh Shanks